-Weʼre raising £15,000 to support Ukrainian refugees in Poland: The Impact Appeal.
+We are raising £15,000 to support Ukrainian refugees in Poland: The Impact Appeal.

 We are witnessing a humanitarian crisis in the heart of Europe.
 The war in Ukraine is destroying countless lives, tearing families apart and forcing many of them to seek refuge in neighbouring countries.
 Over two million people, mainly women and children, have crossed the border into Poland with what few belongings they can carry.
-Arriving exhausted, traumatised, and in urgent need of food, water and shelter, the Polish people have welcomed them with open arms.
+Arriving exhausted, traumatised, and in urgent need of food, water and shelter, the Polish people welcomed them with open arms.
 There are no refugee camps.
-All of these people have either found shelter in private homes or temporary accommodation run by charities or local government.
+All of these people have either found shelter in private homes or temporary accommodation run by charities or the local government.

-Impact are committed to doing what we can to help.
+Impact is committed to doing what we can to help.
 Our team in Poland have been given a day off every week to support arriving refugees.
 Our team shared some stories about their experiences, and we were moved to tears by their selflessness, generosity, and unabashed humanity.
 We wanted to share one of these stories with you from Impact Poland’s Head of Project Management, Monika Jamorska.
 Please consider donating to Impact’s Ukraine appeal if it resonates with you, raising funds to buy essential supplies for Ukrainian refugees in Poland.

 Impact Poland' Monika Jamorska's story